-Heritage, Thursdays at 5:30 PM.
+Heritage.
 Hosted by Alan Gerstel and Laurel Sauer, “Heritage” is a showcase of programming that features local South Florida history on a wide range of topics.
 These award-winning half hour programs were written and produced by our partners at The Education Network (T.E.N.).
 WXEL is proud to bring you this series for your enjoyment and your enlightenment.
 To catch any of the previously aired shows, visit our YouTube channel here.

 A familiar face in South Florida for 29 years, Laurel Sauer is a well-known media personality in the Palm Beaches.